dominikzogg-legacy/vagrant-php/doc/installation/windows.md

 ### Virtualbox

-While `winnfsd` got a much better read performance than `vboxfs` it suggest to prefere it for all read operation (most cases).
-But for `composer install` or other write intensive operations its faster to change the `sharetype` to `native` for using `vboxfs` and reboot the virtual machine by calling `vagrant halt && vagrant up` within the bash.
+While `winnfsd` got a much better read performance than `vboxfs` i suggest to prefere it for all read operations But for `composer install` or other write intensive operations its faster to change the `sharetype` to `native` and reboot the virtual machine by calling `vagrant halt && vagrant up` within the bash.

 [1]: https://www.vagrantup.com/downloads.html